 Osh: [00:21:40] Yeah.

-Yulia: [00:21:40] Because i think a lot of people don't think that people have money to invest, or they have all these preconceived notions but there are a ton of people who have money. and want to be a part of something they just don't know what to be a part of
+Yulia: [00:21:40] I think a lot of people don't think that people have money to invest.
+Or they have all these preconceived notions.
+But there are a ton of people who have money.
+And they want to be a part of something — they just don't know what to be a part of.

 Osh: [00:21:52] I agree.
-And also we have resources everywhere.
-You know no matter where you are or where you are socially or economically or what have you.
-We all know somebody who knows somebody.
-And as long as you are professional and you know what you're asking for and you know why someone should help you.
-You know I think you'll hear a lot more yeses than No's.
+Also we have resources everywhere.
+No matter where you are socially or economically, we all know somebody who knows somebody.
+And as long as you are professional in what you're asking for, and why someone should help you; I think you'll hear a lot more yeses than No's.
 I think we're always afraid to ask.
 It's like dating and being rejected like celebrate the no's!

-Yulia: [00:22:28] Celebrate the no's and have them say no early. because you don't want to be six months in into a relationship and go "oh crap!"
-So my next question is, what do you wish that you knew when you first started?"
+Yulia: [00:22:28] Celebrate the no's and have them say no early.
+You don't want to be six months in into a relationship and go "oh crap!"
+So my next question is “What do you wish that you knew when you first started?"

-Yulia: [00:24:23] I think as creatives, too, you get so excited and you start running with the ball and then you're like wait i haven't created a goal post, wait there's nobody managing the goal post.
+Yulia: [00:24:23] As creatives you get so excited and start running with the ball.
+Then you're like wait...
+I haven't created a goal post.
+Wait there's nobody managing the goal post.
 I'm just running with this ball.

-Osh: [00:24:32] I'm running on fumes and you no matter.
-And I think that's the thing too, right: No matter how great your idea I think everybody needs to know that your idea is situated.
-I'm a very strong foundation that once I give you money I know that this venture isn't going to crumble because even if you currently don't have a lot of funding.
+Osh: [00:24:32] No matter how great your idea, I think everybody needs to know that your idea is situated.
+You need a very strong foundation, that once I give you money, I know that this venture isn't going to crumble.
+Even if you currently don't have a lot of funding.
 I know that your bases are covered and that you have infrastructure in place.
 I always say it's infrastructure.

-Yulia: [00:25:07] And it's also a team. you need to make sure that all your players are playing and everybody's on the team and everybody's awake.
+Yulia: [00:25:07] It's also a team.
+You need to make sure that all your players are playing and everybody's on the team and everybody's awake.

 Yulia: [00:26:47] I know.
-Now you're going to have like 3000 people emailing you about wanting to work for you as a grant writer.
+Now you're going to have like 3000 people emailing you about wanting to work as a grant writer.

 Osh: [00:26:55] I hope so.
 I always say it's going to be so easy to get our first grant and then the rest will keep pouring in.
-And that's the other thing too is once you know I will say that you know this project one principal says that he liked the project came from Harvard and he liked that his kids could have access to that name. and people who went to that school.
-And I think I think people just want to know that you're vouched for.
-And so once one corporation came on board and gave us a big gift we then had three other large corporations come on board and say well hey how can I help too.
-And so I think people just want to know that you're secure and that their donation is in good hands.
-And so I think you know when you're starting out you need to do a really good job to make sure that you're operating in the most professional way possible and that you have a small infrastructure even if you haven't even piloted your project yet.
+And that's the other thing too.
+One principal said that he liked that the project came from Harvard.
+He liked that his kids could have access to that name and people who went to that school.
+I think people just want to know that you're vouched for.
+So once one corporation came on board and gave us a big gift, we then had three other large corporations come on board and say “Hey how can I help too?”
+I think people just want to know that you're secure and that their donation is in good hands.
+When you're starting out, you need to do a really good job to make sure that you're operating in the most professional way possible.
+That you have a small infrastructure even if you haven't even piloted your project yet.

-Yulia: [00:30:27] So.
-You're an actor as well.
-Your.
-And you were in the Unbreakable Kimmy Schmidt lately Fun project.
-My.
-Question.
-Is.
+Yulia: [00:30:27] You're an actor as well.
+You were in the Unbreakable Kimmy Schmidt recently.
 What's the greatest that acting has taught you?

 Osh: [00:30:39] I would say it all comes down to preparation.
 I learned this in grad school and I saw it manifest itself in the professional world.
-The more prepared you are the more your nerves can be calmed and the more vulnerable you can be.
-And I believe.
-The more vulnerable you are.
-The more creative you can be in your work.
-And so I think people will sometimes say all preparation you know you can be over-prepared and you'll get in your head too much.
-And I think that's bullshit.
-I think you always have to prepare and really know know what is this or working with or be as prepared as you can.
-You know if you get a nine page audition for a guest star the night before the audition you know you you're you should be as prepared as you can be given the amount of hours you have for that audition or that premiere.
+The more prepared you are the more your nerves can be calmed.
+And the more vulnerable you can be.
+And I believe the more vulnerable you are — the more creative you can be in your work.
+People will sometimes say you can be over-prepared, and you'll get in your head too much.
+I think that's bullshit.
+I think you always have to prepare and really be as prepared as you can.
+If you get a nine page audition for a guest star the night before the audition, you should be as prepared as you can be (given the amount of hours you have for that audition).

 Yulia: [00:31:44] My final question is what is your dream as an adult?

-Osh: [00:31:46] My dream as an adult is to produce write and act in a TV series which I'm currently writing with one of my good friends and I want to write a show that is wildly entertaining but also has the capacity for growth for all people whether you know you're a Hillary supporter or a Trump supporter or third party supporter.
-A show that teaches all people their capacity to, again, think beyond themselves and to practice empathy and to do better and to always try to be the best version of themselves.
-Because at the end of the day if you think about imperialism or countries still participating in ethnic cleansing I think what we all want is feeling valid and love.
+Osh: [00:31:46] My dream as an adult is to produce write and act in a TV series which I'm currently writing with one of my good friends.
+I want to write a show that is wildly entertaining, but also has the capacity for growth for all people.
+Whether you're a Hillary supporter, or a Trump supporter, or third party supporter.
+A show that teaches all people their capacity to (again) think beyond themselves and to practice empathy, and to do better, and to always try to be the best version of themselves.
+Because at the end of the day if you think about imperialism, or countries still participating in ethnic cleansing, I think what we all want is to feel valid and loved.
 And worthy.
-You know.

 Yulia: [00:32:46] And everybody believes they're doing the right thing.
 That's why this world is so complicated.

-Yulia: [00:33:29] Yeah, I'm on set too, but I don't do it enough.
-I really love it, but I like being behind camera and I really love script analysis and all that stuff. because it helps me with advertising and story telling.
-And I'm a creative.
+Yulia: [00:33:29] I like being behind camera, and I really love script analysis, and all that stuff.
+It helps me with advertising and story telling.
+I'm a creative.
 I'm an artist.
 People are like "What are you?"
-And I'm like, "I'm a creative.
+And I'm like "I'm a creative.
 I'm a maker.
-And i'm a person that brings people together."
+And I'm a person that brings people together."

-Osh: [00:33:29] Well I think, I'm glad you're saying that because I think you know long ago you think of matchmaker.
-Right.
-Which is now Hello Dolly and this idea of the person who had multiple business cards was essentially perceived as a charlatan right.
-Someone who knows a bunch of things but can't do any of them well.
-And I think we've had this resurgence to go back to this model where you can be a multi hyphenate. you can be a hybrid you can be an actor writer or not for profit leader producer even own like a clothing company which I'm thinking of down the line.
-And.
-I think you can be good at all of them as long as you're passionate and I think they all come from the same thing and that's what excites me.
-I always say you know the day I started doing the same things the rest of my life like I'm ready to be dead.
+Osh: [00:33:29] I'm glad you're saying that.
+A long time ago, you think of matchmaker (which is now Hello Dolly) as this idea of the person who had multiple business cards.
+They were essentially perceived as a charlatan.
+Someone who knows a bunch of things, but can't do any of them well.
+I think we've had this resurgence to go back to this model, where you can be a multi-hyphenate.
+You can be a hybrid, you can be an actor, writer, or non for profit leader, producer.
+Even own a clothing company, which I'm thinking of down the line.
+I think you can be good at all of them, as long as you're passionate.
+I think they all come from the same thing, and that's what excites me.
+I always say the day I start doing the same things for the rest of my life – I'm ready to be dead.
 Kill me then.

-Osh: [00:34:54] I really think at the end of the day and when I hire people for Broadway for All, whether you're a Broadway teaching artist or you are on our managing team or people who eventually hire for this TV show I'm working on is your sense of possibility.
-I need to know if I'm working with you that you believe that almost anything can happen.
+Osh: [00:34:54] I really think at the end of the day (and when I hire people for Broadway for All) whether you're a Broadway teaching artist, or you are on our managing team, or people who I'll eventually hire for this TV show I'm working on, is your sense of possibility.
+I need to know if I'm working with you, that you believe that almost anything can happen.

 Yulia: [00:35:19] You have to dream big.